 - 1 bell pepper, medium diced (whatever color you prefer)

-- 1 ripe plantain, cut into small cubes (optional, ripe plantains can be hard to find)
+- 1 ripe plantain, cut into small cubes

 - 1 tablespoon kosher salt